This will be a compilation and analysis of the best and most logical anti-vegan arguments. The arguments examined are:

 But it doesn’t require romanticization of life to want to avoid hurting and killing animals.
 Personally, I do not put human or animal life on a pedestal.
-A few examples: I’m pro-choice; I see no problem with euthanasia as a concept; I’d even argue the death of a person doesn’t matter in any quantifiable sense apart from the impact it has on people who are affected by that person being gone.
+A few examples: I’m pro-choice; I see no problem with euthanasia as a concept; I’d even argue that the death of a person doesn’t matter in any measurable sense apart from the impact it has on people who are affected by that person being gone.

 But let’s assume, for a moment, that killing animals humanely (i.e., without them experiencing pain) is okay.
 There are still many counterpoints to be made: